ReviewMyContract.aiReview My Contract

 Step 3: Arbitrator Selection.
 The administrator provides the parties with a list of proposed arbitrators, typically five to fifteen candidates.
 Each party can strike objectionable candidates and rank the remaining ones.
 The administrator appoints the arbitrator (or arbitrators, if a panel of three is specified) from those not stricken.
 Arbitrator selection is a strategic moment — each arbitrator on the list has a publicly disclosed background, professional history, and prior awards (JAMS makes previous decisions available to parties).
 For large commercial disputes, parties invest significant effort in selecting the most favorable available arbitrator.

 Step 4: Preliminary Hearing and Scheduling.
 The arbitrator holds an initial conference with the parties to set a schedule: how much discovery will be permitted (document requests, depositions), briefing deadlines, and the hearing date.
-This is where the limited discovery rules become concrete — see Section 09.
+This is where the limited discovery rules become concrete.

 Step 5: Discovery (Limited).
 Unlike court litigation, arbitration discovery is restricted.
 Document productions occur, but their scope is narrower.
 Depositions, if permitted at all, are typically limited to a small number per side.
 No interrogatories unless the arbitrator specifically permits them.
 No third-party discovery subpoenas except through a limited process.
-This compression benefits the defending party in complex disputes — if the evidence you need to prove your case is in the other party's possession and they can limit discovery, your ability to build your case is impaired.
+This compression benefits the defending party in complex disputes.

 Step 6: The Hearing.
 The hearing is the equivalent of a trial.
 Both parties present evidence, examine witnesses, and make legal arguments.
 The hearing is typically private — no public gallery, no court reporter unless requested (and paid for) by a party.
 The arbitrator may or may not follow formal rules of evidence.
 Duration varies from a one-day expedited hearing to weeks-long proceedings for complex commercial disputes.

 Step 7: The Award.
 The arbitrator issues a written decision — the award — finding for one party and specifying the relief granted.
 The award may be "reasoned" (explaining the rationale) or unreasoned (simply stating the outcome), depending on what the parties requested or the administrator's rules require.
 The award is binding.
-Under the FAA, a court will confirm the award and enter it as a judgment, giving it full legal enforceability.
-Courts will not re-examine the merits — see Section 10 on appeal rights.
+Under 9 U.S.C. § 9, a court will confirm the award and enter it as a judgment upon application by either party, giving it full legal enforceability.
+Courts will not re-examine the merits.

 What to Do